fromage-fraser/dd-gui/README.md

 Keep this README synchronized with significant GUI, alias, keybinding, package, and workflow changes.

+### Development reload recovery

+If a local package reload drives Mudlet CPU usage high or leaves it frozen on `Reading map ... map\autosave.dat`, the profile is still loading the legacy `generic_mapper` package.
+Run `ddmap cleanup` once the profile responds, close and restart Mudlet, and then load DD_GUI again.
+DD_GUI also guards its own persistent `dragons_domain_mapper.dat` load so repeated `bootstrap()` calls do not parse the native map repeatedly in one session.
+If Mudlet cannot respond long enough to run the command, make a backup of the profile's `map\autosave.dat`, rename that file, restart Mudlet, and let DD_GUI rebuild from its own persistent map; the generic file is not used by DD_GUI.

 For smaller changes, you may wish to work in Mudlet's built-in text editor so you can quickly view the changes, then copy the code over to your local `dd-gui` repo after you're satisfied with it before building the package.